Quantifying the homology of periodic cell complexes: The Mayer-Vietoris Spectral Sequence

+for $\ell=0,1,-1$ form a basis.
+After diagram chase, each basis element will map under $\D^2$ to the sum over each copy of $V$ of a single square face (where any pair of basis elements will map to squares in orthogonal planes).
+Only one of these three generators will have non-trivial image (the one whose square faces are not the boundary of a 2-cell) and so $\D^2$ has rank 1.
+Thus the MVSS converges to the following complex.

 \begin{itemize} \item $E^\infty_{00}$ is identified with the single connected component of $X_n$, which will always be non-toroidal and tells us that $K$ is connected since this is true for each $n\in\N$. \item $E^\infty_{01}$ is identified with the square $1$-cycles in each copy of $V$ as discussed above, which again must be true cycles of $K$ and lift in the obvious way. \item $E^\infty_{10}$ is identified with three 1-cycles generated by orthogonal paths through $X_n$.
 These are toroidal and lift to construct the $1$-dimensional lattice framework of $K$ in the standard basis directions.
-There are only three generators of this module because all toroidal 1-cycles can be written as a non-trivial sum of these three cycles and a non-toroidal cycle identified by $E^\infty_{10}$. \item $E^\infty_{11}$ is identified with square tori 2-cycles in $X_n$.
-Algebraically, $E^\infty_{11}$ is generated by the same square cylinders that generate $E^\infty_{01}$, except now these are viewed as sitting in the intersection of two adjacent copies of $V$.
+In particular, these generate the 1-homology of the ambient torus. \item $E^\infty_{11}$ is identified with square tori 2-cycles in $X_n$. $E^\infty_{11}$ is associated with the same square cylinders that generate $E^\infty_{01}$, except now these are viewed as sitting in the intersection of two adjacent copies of $V$.
 These in turn correspond to infinite square cylinders in $K$ which project onto square tori in $X_n$.
 There are $n^2-1$ cycles by analogy to $E^\infty_{01}$, all of which are toroidal. \item $E^\infty_{20}$ is represented in $E^0_{20}$ by the sum of vertices in three-fold intersections of co-planar copies of $V$.
 In $K$ these correspond to the collection of orthogonal planes (purple and cyan) which can be identified with open 2-tori in $X_n$.
 These are toroidal cycles.
-There are a constant number of generators of $E^\infty_{20}$ for similar reasons to $E^\infty_{10}$, but unlike $E^\infty_{10}$ these homology classes correspond exactly to the non-trivial 2-dimensional homology classes of the ambient torus. \end{itemize}
+There are a constant number of generators of $E^\infty_{20}$ for similar reasons to $E^\infty_{10}$, and likewise correspond to generators of the 2-homology of the ambient torus. \end{itemize}

+The toroidal 2-cycles associated with $E^\infty_{11}$ are coupled to the $O(n^2)$ non-toroidal cycles associated with $E^\infty_{10}$.
+The 2-cycles of the square tori associated to the classes of $E^\infty_{11}$ will exactly have boundaries which are a sum of squares described by $E^\infty_{10}$ when lifted to $K$.
+When given the family of 2-cycles, one can construct the corresponding 1-cycles by following the proof of Theorem~\ref{thm:order}.
+Conversely, when given the family of 1-cycles, one can construct the 2-cycles by following the proof of Theorem~\ref{thm:order-nec}.